Updated July 28, 2023

 public String trim()

-The above mentioned is the standard syntax for the trim method.
+The above-mentioned is the standard syntax for the trim method.
 Also known as Signature, it takes no parameters, and this trim method returns the edited string.

 How does the trim() method work?

-Often, trim is unnecessary, and if the trim is removed in unwanted situations, it will improve the program performance.
-In the case of handling whitespaces between or inside the string, the trim method cannot be used.
+Often, trim is unnecessary, and if the trim is removed in unwanted situations, it will improve the program’s performance.
+The trim method cannot be used when handling whitespaces between or inside the string.
 Regular expressions are a better choice for such problems.

-Examples of trim() Function in Java
+Examples of trim() Functions in Java

-We will now demonstrate the working of the Trim method with a simple example.
+We will now demonstrate the working of the trim method with a simple example.

 Example #1